- Phone: (941) 487-4543

 B.A., Kenyon College

-Her current research focuses on early endosperm development in maize.
-Funding for the research is provided in part by a nearly $400,000 grant she received from the National Science Foundation as part of a national research team.
-In addition, Dr. Clore is also studying maize pulvini, specialized organs found along the maize plant stem that sense when the plant has been tipped and reorient growth, as well as how carpel epidermal cells redifferentiate during carpel fusion in Madagascar periwinkle.
+Dr. Clore is studying maize pulvini, specialized organs found along the maize plant stem that sense when the plant has been tipped and reorient growth, as well as how carpel epidermal cells redifferentiate during carpel fusion in Madagascar periwinkle.
+She has also been researching bacterial and fungal endophytes in plant tissues.
+From 2009-2014, she was a co-principal investigator on a nearly $400,000 grant from the National Science Foundation to study early endosperm development in maize.

-Besides her recent National Science Foundation grant, Dr. Clore and two other New College professors in the natural sciences received a NSF grant in 2006 to further their research into animal and plant development and gene expression.
-Through that grant, New College became one of only a small number of undergraduate institutions in the U.S. to have a real-time PCR instrument to measure DNA and RNA levels in tissue samples taken from organisms.
+Besides her more recent National Science Foundation grant, Dr. Clore and two other New College professors in the Natural Sciences received an NSF grant in 2005 to further their research into animal and plant development and gene expression.
+Through that grant, New College became one of only a small number of undergraduate institutions in the U.S. at the time to have a real-time PCR instrument to measure DNA and RNA levels in tissue samples taken from organisms.

-Professor Clore teaches Cellular Biology (lecture and laboratory), Topics in Plant Development, Plant Physiology, Developmental Biology, Topics in Cell Signaling and General Biology: from Molecules to Organism.
+Professor Clore teaches Cellular Biology (lecture and laboratory), Topics in Plant Development, Plant Physiology (lecture and laboratory), Developmental Biology, Topics in Cell Signaling and Foundations of Biology II.

 Cell Biology Lab